-Return Mode field Block 1 Block 2 Note 0x39 Last return Strongest return If the last return is also the strongest, then Block 2 stores the second strongest return 0x3B Last return First return If there is only one return, then Block 1 and Block 2 store the same data.
-0x3C First return Strongest return If the first return is also the strongest, then Block 2 stores the second strongest return.
+Return Mode field Odd-Number Block Even-Number Block Note 0x39 Last return Strongest return If the last return is also the strongest, then the even-number block stores the second strongest return.
+0x3B Last return First return If there is only one return, then the two blocks store the same data.
+0x3C First return Strongest return If the first return is also the strongest, then the even-number block stores the second strongest return.